panditp1/ASE285-individual-password-app/doc/README.md

 ## What This Project Does

-This project takes a list of emails and passwords, hashes the passwords, saves them in a MongoDB database, and lets you check if login info is correct.
-It's made using Node.js and follows what we learned in ASE 285.
+This project takes a list of emails and passwords, hashes the passwords, saves them in a MongoDB database and lets you check if login info is correct.
+It is made using Node.js and follows what we learned in ASE 285.

 ---